-I mean you could always go to an expensive steakhouse and get this same dish for triple the price or make it at home in under 15 minutes and have extra money to splurge on whatever else.
+I mean you could always go to an expensive steakhouse and order something similar to this dish and pay triple the price.
+I’d prefer to make it at home for a lot less and have extra money to splurge on whatever else.

 I like to use the “Kegs Steak Sauce” on my strip steaks and t-bone steaks.
 They just come out so moist and delicious.